flytiger/vial-qmk/keyboards/gmmk/pro/ansi/keymaps/flytiger/readme.md

 - Map PrtScr to Del and Del to Home in default layer
 - Add PrtScr, Scroll Lock, Break, NumLock to Fn layer
 - Implement Win key lock using Fn+Win like in Glorious Core firmware
-- Tap Dance on CapsLock -- Hold for CapsLock and double tap to toggle Numpad layer

 - LED/RGB Functionality